World Trade Center Chittagong

-The World Trade Center Chittagong (also called World Trade Center or WTC Chittagong), is an unfinished 90.70 m, 21-floor complex located in Agrabad Commercial Area, Chittagong, Bangladesh.
+The World Trade Center Chittagong (also called WTC Chittagong), is an unfinished 90.70 m, 21-floor complex located in Agrabad Commercial Area, Chittagong, Bangladesh.

 The construction was inaugurated by former Prime Minister Khaleda Zia in 2006.
 The building was opened in 2016, inaugurated by Sheikh Hasina but the building has been partially constructed with the most of its floors remaining incomplete.
 The project cost was estimated at Tk 2 billion.

 This is the first World Trade Center in Bangladesh.
 Concord Group constructed this project.
 Concord Group introduced and implemented Top Down construction technology in this building.

 Complex

 The Chittagong World Trade Center has the following facilities: